ChrstphrHll/npc_gen/students/Alexandyr Aulauthar.md

 ### Description
 - Firbolg Wizard from Verdain
 - 5th year Diplomacy student in Fiesn
-- short curly dark red hair that's messy, Pale Blue eyes, and Pale Blue skin
+- short wavy brunette hair that's put up, Pale Blue eyes, and Pale Blue skin
 - Is Communicative and Ungrateful, and has Home as their ideal

 ### Organizations